deepal/events-streams-training/exercise.md

 # Implementing a simple file sync utility

-The goal of this excercise is to understand Event Emitter and Streams.
+The goal of this exercise is to understand Event Emitter and Streams.

 ### Task:
 Implement a simple tool which syncs files between two directories (from `source` to `destination`).
 Whenever a new file is added to the `source` directory, it needs to be synced to the `destination` directory with the same file name.
 Your program should continuously watch the `source` directory and sync any new files to `destination` until you close the program (e.g, ctrl+c).